ejricha/presentations/cmake/simple_examples.md

 *Header files can be found automatically, and are not usually listed*

 Note:
-The target name must be globally unique, so sometimes you will see targets with a prefix of `${PROJECT_NAME}` or some other project-specific variable
+The target name must be globally unique, so sometimes you will see targets with a prefix of `${PROJECT_NAME}` or some other project-specific variable.

 Exactly one of the source files must define a `main()` function